How to help your brain create shortcuts for happiness.

 1. Prioritize the skills that make a difference.

 But what if I didn’t test your skill level?
 Instead, I just put you in a calculus class.
-Most likely you’d struggle.
+Most likely, you’d struggle.

 Or maybe you were ready for calculus and I put you in an algebra class.
 More than likely, you’d be bored.

-Some effective happiness skills are:
+Some practical happiness skills are:

 2. Practice makes progress!

-When was the last time you learned a new skill—maybe learning a new language, playing an instrument, or enjoying a new craft.
+When was the last time you learned a new skill—maybe learning a new language, playing an instrument, or enjoying a new craft?
 Did it take instruction, trial and error and learning until you reached mastery?

 3. Progress

-Then in second grade, you learn addition again.
+Then, in second grade, you learn addition again.

 And in the third grade, guess what you learn?
 Addition.